 \end{proposition}

-\begin{remark} That $w_{\hbar_n}$ converges to a monokinetic Wigner measure $w=\rho(x)\delta(\xi-u(x))$ is a very strong indication that the strong convergence of the first moments $\rho_{\hbar_n}$ and $J_{\hbar_n}$ in $L^2_{loc}(\mathbb R^d)$ cannot be deduced from a velocity averaging lemma.
+That $w_{\hbar_n}$ converges to a monokinetic Wigner measure $w=\rho(x)\delta(\xi-u(x))$ is a very strong indication that the strong convergence of the first moments $\rho_{\hbar_n}$ and $J_{\hbar_n}$ in $L^2_{loc}(\mathbb R^d)$ cannot be deduced from a velocity averaging lemma.
 Indeed, velocity averaging is based on the fact that, at the kinetic level of description, the orthogonal projections of the variable $\xi$ on each line through the origin are regularly distributed: see condition (2.1) in \cite{golse1988regularity}.
 This is incompatible with a situation where the $\xi$ variable concentrates on a single value at each position $x$, which is precisely the case of a monokinetic distribution function.